 No fully automatic firearm fire or tracer rounds, please.

 General Shooting Range Rules

-- Keep all firearms pointed strait up or straight down range only.
+- Keep all firearms pointed straight up or straight down range only.

 - Case and uncase firearms on the front shooting tables, facing straight down range.